Elbert Peets: Career

 Peets worked primarily in Wisconsin, Cleveland, and Washington, D.C.
-In 1916 he began a collaboration with the German planner and critic Werner Hegemann and in 1922 they published a seminal work of city planning, “The American Vitruvius: An Architect’s Handbook of Civic Art”.
-Peets served as an engineer planner with the Army during World War I. In 1917 he won Harvard’s Charles Eliot Travelling Fellowship and with these funds he traveled throughout Europe in 1920.
+In 1916 he began a collaboration with the German planner and critic Werner Hegemann and in 1922 they published a seminal work of city planning, "The American Vitruvius: An Architect's Handbook of Civic Art".
+Peets served as an engineer planner with the Army during World War I. In 1917 he won Harvard's Charles Eliot Travelling Fellowship and with these funds he traveled throughout Europe in 1920.
 After Hegemann returned to Europe in 1921, Peets practiced on his own for the next decade, continuing to write about topics ranging from Baroque cities to tree care.
 During the Great Depression, Peets joined the U.S. Farm Resettlement Administration (1935–38) and served as chief of the site planning section for the U.S. Housing Authority until 1944.

 After World War II he worked as a consultant to such clients as the National Capital Planning Commission.
 He served on the U.S. Commission of Fine Arts from 1950 to 1958 and taught at Harvard and Yale Universities between 1950 and 1960.
 His planning projects include several with Hegemann, among them the new towns of Kohler, Washington Highlands Historic District in Wauwatosa, and Lake Forest, Wisconsin; Wyomissing Park, Pennsylvania; Park Forest, Illinois; Bannockburn, Maryland; and Greendale, Wisconsin, one of three greenbelt cities developed by the Resettlement Administration in the 1930s.
-Peets designed Greendale around a central green space that terminated in a town hall based on the Governor’s Palace, Williamsburg, Virginia.
+Peets designed Greendale around a central green space that terminated in a town hall based on the Governor's Palace in Williamsburg, Virginia.